tenaciousRas/ledwax-photon-firmware/README.md

 >		0. solid color (default)
 >		1. fade terawatt industries colors
 >		2. fade random colors
->		10. fade two colors
+>		10. fade two colors : 2 user-defined colors, alternated across the whole strip
->		11. fade three colors
+>		11. fade three colors : 3 user-defined colors, alternated across the whole strip
->		12. two alternating colors
+>		12. two alternating colors : 2 user-defined colors, alternated across the whole strip
->		13. terawatt industries alternating colors
+>		13. terawatt industries alternating colors : TW colors, alternated across the whole strip
->		14. three alternating colors
+>		14. three alternating colors : 3 random colors, alternated across the whole strip
->		15. two random alternating colors
+>		15. two random alternating colors : 2 random colors, displayed by adjacent LEDs
+>		15. three random alternating colors : 3 random colors, displayed by adjacent LEDs
->		20. rainbow
+>		20. rainbow : cycle whole strip through a rainbow of color
->		21. rainbow cycle
+>		21. rainbow cycle : same as above, but distribute the rainbow across strip
->		22. random candy
+>		22. random candy : random colors moving across the strip, one LED at a time
->		30. cylon
+>		30. cylon (animated) : animated cylon; works best with matrix height = 1 = whole strip
+>		31. dot (animated) : animated dot; works best with matrix height = 1 = whole strip
+>		32. square (animated) : 2-D square on a 1-D strip, works best with matrix height >= 6

+>		Display modes marked with (animated) currently only work with addressable (WS2811-type) strips.
+Adjusting matrix settings will change how each animated mode is displayed.
+The speed of motion can be controlled with the "lfti" command of the "setLEDParams" endpoint (below).
+The color of the animation can be controlled with the "col" command.
+Most animations will only use the first color mode setting.
+Brightness can be adjusted normally.

 >	mht : Set holdTime - the multi-color-hold-time.
 The multi-color-hold-time determines how long each color is displayed before the transition to the next color.
 Valid values are 0 - 65535 (16-bit integer).